 Beware of SPAM Emails!

-Some of our members have reported receiving an email from a doctor high up in the MAC, asking for help.
+Some of our members have reported receiving emails from a doctor in MAC leadership, asking for help.
 One variation a few years ago had our then-President stuck in Puerto Rico with no money and no way out – except with help from the recipient.
 One common scam asks the email recipient to send $25 iTunes gift cards, or $50 pre-paid Visa cards.

 Spotting Potential Spam Emails